qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

     iface.mapCanvas().setSelectionColor( QColor("red") )

-To add add features to the selected features list for a given layer, you can call :func:`setSelectedFeatures()` passing to it the list of features IDs:
+To add features to the selected features list for a given layer, you can call :func:`select()` passing to it the list of features IDs:

 .. code-block:: python